Urtica ferox: Etymology

-The etymology (word origin) of the specific epithet (second part of the scientific name), ferox, translates to 'ferocious', 'savage', or 'wild'.
-In Māori, the word ongaonga is used to described anything 'annoying' or 'irritating'.
-Cognates found across different Polynesian languages, including hongohongo and okaoka, are words typically used to describe stinging insects.
+The etymology of the genus name Urtica is derived from the Latin word for stinging nettles, which comes from urere, meaning 'to burn'.
+The specific epithet ferox means 'ferocious', 'savage', or 'wild'.
+U. ferox is commonly known as tree nettle and ongaonga.
+In Māori, the word ongaonga is used to describe anything 'annoying' or 'irritating'.
+Cognates (related words) found across different Polynesian languages, including 'hongohongo' and 'okaoka', are words typically used to describe stinging insects.
+U. ferox has several recorded Māori names, including houhi, ongaonga, okaoka, puruhi, taraonga, and taraongaonga.